totocaster/Typist/README.md

 }
 ```

-Usage of both—singleton, or your own instance of `Typist`—is considered to be OK depending on what you want to accomplish.
+Usage of both—`shared` singleton, or your own instance of `Typist`—is considered to be OK depending on what you want to accomplish.

 You _must_ call `start()` for callbacks to be triggered.
 Calling `stop()` on instance will stop callbacks from triggering, but callbacks themselves won't be dismissed, thus you can resume event callbacks by calling `start()` again.

 To remove all event callbacks, call `clear()`.
-Passing `nil` instead of closure also removes event callback.

 ### Event Callback Options